dobachi/ansible-bigdata/_sources/abstract.txt

 Feature
 --------
 This project has the following functions.
+Each function is available individually.

 * Configuring Ansible execution environment
 * Booting EC2 instances for Hadoop cluster
-* Configuring HDFS with NameNode HA
+* Configuring HDFS/YARN with NameNode HA
-* Configuring YARN with ReourceManager HA
 * Configuring Spark core on Client node

 .. _sec-servers: